pablorobba/Data_Analyst_Telecomunication_project/Documentation.md

 # ETL

 We download the files from the API of official [ENACOM webpage](https://datosabiertos.enacom.gob.ar/dashboards/20000/acceso-a-internet/), saved them in csv format to make the EDA.
 For that, we utilized the requests library and the GET method.
-For some files (3 of them), we could not get them from the API, so we chose to use the csv download link instead (we still utilized the requests library for that)
+For some files (3 of them), we could not get them from the API, so we chose to use the csv download link instead (we still utilized the requests library for that).
+We have to do an adjustment since the data was not load properly with the previous method (loading in a csv), we had to get the original xlsx data navigating in the API, so we have to modified the original code: first the load the API links, then convert them in dictionaries, search the link in one of their keys and load the archive in a csv

 # EDA